Itinerary Location: Angel Islington | Duration: 4.5 Hours

 ➋ TAKE IN A SHOW AT SADLER’S WELLS | 7:30pm

 London’s… busy, isn’t it?
 There’s lots on, you’re stressed, work’s been a bit mad this month.
 Which is exactly why it’s so easy to forget the plethora of extraordinary amenities at your front door (give or take) – including, in this instance, literal world-class dance destination Sadler’s Wells.
 But, should you so decide, you simply can go there!
 And you should!
-There’s a host of exciting shows to pick from in their upcoming programming – a particular highlight being the Well Seasoned initiative, celebrating the work of Black UK-based and international artists, which continues until early September; and their Flamenco Festival, running until July 2nd.
+There’s a host of exciting shows to pick from in their upcoming programming – a particular highlight being the Well Seasoned initiative, celebrating the work of Black UK-based and international artists, which continues until early September.
 Sit back, relax, and marvel at what the human body can do.

 ➌ FEAST AT JIJI | 9:30pm